Stocking a Home Bar on a Budget

 1 vodka or gin + 1 whiskey + 1 “variable” spirit + 1 vermouth

 Your “variable” spirit is going to be your wild card.
-You might choose rum in the summer for classic mojitos and daiquiris, but in the winter you might opt for a sweet liqueur such as Kahlua to make White Russians and tootsie rolls.
+You might choose rum in the summer for classic mojitos and daiquiris, but in the winter you might opt for a sweet liqueur such as Kahlua to make White Russians and Tootsie Rolls.

 These four bottles should get you through almost any request.
 No one expects you to have a full bar, so this is a good starter set.
+But I do also recommend a non-alcoholic option, too (more on that below!).

 The spirits

-Vodka or Gin, 750mL ($12-20)
+1. Vodka or Gin, 750mL ($12-20)

 Vodka is a good base for many drinks because it lacks flavor.
 Some people call gin “flavored vodka” because of the botanical, herbal notes.
 Whichever you prefer, it’s a good idea to have a light spirit on hand.
 It’s a great way to spike punch, but it’s a classic in a gin & tonic or vodka cranberry.

-Budget vodka: SKYY ($12.95) or Finlandia ($15.95)
+• Budget vodka: SKYY ($12.95) or Finlandia ($15.95)

-Splurge vodka: Tito’s ($25)
+• Splurge vodka: Tito’s ($25)

-Budget gin: Seagram’s ($12.95) or Beefeater ($19.95)
+• Budget gin: Seagram’s ($12.95) or Beefeater ($19.95)

-Splurge Gin: Bombay ($19.95)
+• Splurge Gin: Bombay ($19.95)

-Whiskey, 200 mL* ($4-12)
+2. Whiskey, 200 mL* ($4-12)

 Whiskey can mean a few things — bourbon, rye, Irish, Canadian, scotch.
 They are all made a little differently, and you don’t necessarily want to switch them for each other because doing so may alter your cocktail recipe in a not-so-nice way.
 This is probably not the time to splurge on single-barrel, either.